Substance Abuse Problem occurs when the recurrent use of alcohol and/or drugs causes clinically and functionally significant impairment.

 Most people think of addiction as meaning ‘physical addiction.’
 This is where you suffer from medically defined withdrawal symptoms if you do not take your substance of choice at regular intervals.

 Impaired coordination, sudden weight loss, legal trouble, neglected responsibilities.
 These are just a few of the many signs a loved one could be struggling with a substance use disorder.
-Substance abuse occurs when the recurrent use of alcohol and/or drugs causes clinically and functionally significant impairment.
-While substance use disorders are serious, they’re also treatable with the help of Mallard Lake Detox.
+Substance Abuse Problem occurs when the recurrent use of alcohol and/or drugs causes clinically and functionally significant impairment.
+While Substance Abuse Problem use disorders are serious, they’re also treatable with the help of Mallard Lake Detox.

-There are two main types of substance abuse disorders: alcohol use disorder and drug use disorder.
+There are two main types of Substance Abuse Problem disorders: alcohol use disorder and drug use disorder.
 Some people abuse both substances, while others are addicted to one or the other.

 Alcohol use disorder

-Alcohol is the most commonly abused substance in America.
+Alcohol is the most common Substance Abuse Problem in America.
 More than 17 million people, one in every 12 adults, suffer from alcohol abuse and its debilitating effects.
 People with alcohol use disorder, or alcoholism, exhibit compulsive alcohol use, loss of control over how much alcohol they consume, and experience withdrawal symptoms when they are not drinking.
 Binge drinking (consuming a high amount of alcohol in a single day) and heavy drinking (consuming high amounts of alcohol several times per month) are two types of problem drinking that often lead to alcohol addiction.
 Signs of alcohol use disorder include:

 - Irritability and extreme mood swings